 Most of the riads we use are locally owned or are partnerships with a European owner and a Moroccan National as are all of the hotels/riads in the mountains and south of Morocco.
 We prefer to recommend smaller, locally owned hotels and riads rather than large, impersonal hotel chains.
 Even those riads and small hotels we use which are owned by foreign individuals will employ local staff, buy all food and materials and services locally.

-Our two main desert suppliers are operated by local people.
+Our main desert supplier is operated by local people.
 Employment, in both cases, is local and profits are ploughed back into the local community.
-This allows Lahcen from the Fibule du Draa to devote time and resources to his association which provides sports facilities for the youth of the region.
 On most of our desert trips we include a visit to the pottery co-operative at Tamegroute where customers can purchase souvenirs from pottery made on site in a very traditional manner.

 Moroccan National Tourist Office